Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Introduction

 \section{Introduction}

 In real-world situations, people can easily recognize when the speaker of interest is talking and accurately understand what they are saying.
-Researchers have categorized this auditory ability into two tasks: Speaker Diarization (SD)~\cite{fujita2019end, horiguchi2020end, medennikov2020target, 10094752, chen2024attention} and Speech Separation (SS)~\cite{luo2019conv, zeghidour2021wavesplit, luo2020dual, subakan2021attention, wang2023tf, zhao2024mossformer2}.
+Researchers have categorized this auditory ability into two tasks: Speaker Diarization (SD)~\cite{fujita2019end, Horiguchi_2020, medennikov2020target, 10094752, chen2024attention} and Blind Speech Separation (BSS)~\cite{luo2019conv, zeghidour2021wavesplit, luo2020dual, subakan2021attention, wang2023tf, zhao2024mossformer2}.
 SD involves determining the speech activities of multiple speakers from the input audio, answering the question of “who spoke when”.
-In contrast, SS focuses on separating each speaker’s voice from a mixture of audio signals.
-As crucial front-end processes in speech processing, SD and SS are widely applied in various real-world speech applications, including speaker verification~\cite{cai2024leveraging, Wang2023CAMAF, qin2024investigating} and speech recognition~\cite{yao2021wenet, prabhavalkar2023end, chang2024exploring}.
+In contrast, BSS focuses on separating each speaker’s voice from a mixture of audio signals.
+As crucial front-end processes in speech processing, SD and BSS are widely applied in various real-world speech applications, including speaker verification~\cite{cai2024leveraging, Wang2023CAMAF, qin2024investigating} and speech recognition~\cite{yao2021wenet, prabhavalkar2023end, chang2024exploring}.

-Many approaches for SD and SS have been proposed, contributing significantly to advancements in both areas.
+Many approaches for SD and BSS have been proposed, contributing significantly to advancements in both areas.
 However, these methods are generally applied to each task separately, failing to address the challenge of determining “who spoke what and when.”
-Due to the similarities between SD and SS tasks, some researchers have recently proposed joint SD and SS methods~\cite{maiti2023eend, boeddeker2024ts}.
+Due to the similarities between SD and BSS tasks, some researchers have recently proposed joint SD and BSS methods~\cite{maiti2023eend, boeddeker2024ts}.
 Additionally, due to the need for prior knowledge of the number of speakers in speech separation methods for practical use, some studies have focused on constructing joint models for SD and Target Speaker Extraction (TSE)~\cite{Ao_2024}.
 In our previous work, we have shown that cascading an SD model in front of a TSE model improves the performance of TSE~\cite{zeng2024simultaneous}.